TeamJS/Unit-001/README.md

 ## Student Scraper

-Once your classes are well defined with obvious functionality, such as having a name and being able to save a row to the database, your next goal is to create a scrapper class that can handle populating the database.
+Once your classes are well defined with obvious functionality, such as having a name and being able to save a row to the database, your next goal is to create a scraper class that can handle populating the database.
 Something like:

 ```ruby
 scraper = StudentSiteScraper.new